itfrancisconeto/money_transactions_crud/README.md

 5 - And execute this commmand: npm start

-attention: Node.Js and npm package are required
+Attention: Node.Js and npm package are required